Dollar set for weekly gain, cyber outage unnerves investors

 ($1 = 157.3200 yen)

-(Reporting by Ankur Banerjee in Singapore; Editing by Jamie Freed, Jacqueline Wong and Arun Koyyur)
+(Reporting by Ankur Banerjee in Singapore; Editing by Jacqueline Wong, Arun Koyyur and David Evans)